 Best for Divers on a Budget: AKASO Brave 4

-Action cameras are ideal for diving — it’s the main way I’ve used mine over the years — but unless you’re underwater all the time, it’s hard to justify the cost of a GoPro just for that purpose.
+Action cameras are ideal for diving, and it’s the main way I’ve used mine over the years.
+Unless you’re underwater all the time, though, it’s hard to justify the cost of a GoPro just for that purpose.